GLEN ROCK, NJ - Is your perfectly-carved pumpkin being ravaged by local wildlife?

-“Perhaps due to fewer people around due to COVID,” Snaric said.
+“Perhaps due to less people around due to COVID,” Snaric said.
 “Less cars and less ‘accidents’ means more baby squirrels.”

-Snaric said their recipe to deter critters is to combine one gallon of water, one teaspoon of dish soap and one small bottle of hot sauce with a drop or two of cooking oil.
+Snaric said their recipe to deter critters is: combining one gallon of water, one teaspoon of dish soap and one small bottle of hot sauce with a drop or two of cooking oil.
 Then, fill a spray bottle with the mixture and coat your pumpkins with it.

 “The hot pepper will repel squirrels when they try to bite into your pumpkins,” he said.